 - Microwave Proofing: Place a damp kitchen towel in the microwave and heat on high for 1 minute.
 Cover dough with plastic wrap, place in the warm microwave and let rise in the warm microwave with the door closed.

 If your dough is not rising and puffing up as expected, these are the common reasons:

-- Too hot – if oven or milk were too hot, it can kill the yeast
+- Too hot – if the oven or milk are too hot, it can kill the yeast

 - Old or expired yeast – start over with new yeast.

 - Too much flour – a dense dough won’t rise properly

 These cinnamon rolls and whipped cream cheese frosting remind me of my favorite bakery rolls and you really can’t beat a freshly baked, homemade roll.

 More Bakery-Quality Dessert Recipes:

 - Eclairs – stuffed with custard, smothered in chocolate